rakeshjoshi4/rakeshjoshi4/README.md

 Explore all my projects in the [Repositories](https://github.com/rakeshjoshi4?tab=repositories) tab.

 ## 🎓 Certifications
-Certified by leading organizations including **AWS Educate, IBM, and Microsoft** in data science, machine learning, and cloud fundamentals.
+Certified by leading organizations including **AWS, IBM, and Microsoft** in data science, machine learning, and cloud fundamentals.

 For a complete list of my certifications, please see the [Licenses & Certifications section on my LinkedIn profile](https://www.linkedin.com/in/rakeshgjoshi/details/certifications/).